 On all Windows systems, you can stop/disable SMB on your Operating System.

 What is the SMB?

-Despite many security researchers working tirelessly to find a way to stop the infection like @MalwareTechBlog very skilled 22-years-old malware hunter who first discovered that here’s a kill-switch, which if used could stop ongoing ransomware attack.who discovered the first Killswitch you can use to stop an ongoing ransomware attack.
+Despite many security researchers working tirelessly to find a way to stop the infection like @MalwareTechBlog very skilled 22-years-old malware hunter who first discovered that there’s a kill-switch, you can use it to stop an ongoing ransomware attack.

-A new strain has emerged and has been quickly dubbed version 2.0 that is not disabled by this killswitch.
+A new strain has emerged and has been quickly dubbed version 2.0 which is not disabled by this killswitch.